djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/hands-on-lab-buisness-automation.md

 ## Deploying Agents on Code Engine

-Follow the instructions in the Code Engine instructor guide to get the deployment link.
-Open that link.
+Please refer to the [Code Engine instructor](https://github.ibm.com/skol/agentic-ai-client-bootcamp-instructors/blob/main/environment-setup/external-agent-builder/Readme.md) guide for deployment instructions.
+Once you obtain the deployment link, kindly open it.

 You will reach the page shown in the image below.
 Follow these two steps to generate the Bearer Token: